A non-native species to Oklahoma, striped bass offer the state’s anglers extraordinary fishing opportunities to catch big fish.

 Lower Illinois River

-The Lower Illinois River flows out of Tenkiller Lake, which is itself a very good striped bass lake.
-However, the lake itself pales in comparison to the Lower Illinois River.
+The Lower Illinois River flows out of Tenkiller Lake, which also harbors some striped bass but pales in comparison to the Lower Illinois River.

 The river doesn’t have as many fish as the Arkansas, but it does offer the chance at quality fish.
 In 1996, a 47.5-pound Oklahoma state record striper was caught in the Lower Illinois.